 Michelle Murphy is the Director of the Technoscience Research Unit.
 Michelle is a feminist technoscience studies scholar and historian of the recent past.
-She is the author of The Economization of Life (Duke UP 2017), Seizing the Means of Reproduction: Feminism, Health and Technoscience (Duke UP, 2012) and Sick Building Syndrome: Environmental Politics, Technoscience, and Women Workers (Duke UP 2006), as well as two time winner of the Fleck Prize from the Society for the Social Studies of Science.
+She is the author of The Economization of Life (Duke UP 2017), Seizing the Means of Reproduction: Feminism, Health and Technoscience (Duke UP, 2012) and Sick Building Syndrome: Environmental Politics, Technoscience, and Women Workers (Duke UP 2006), and The Economization of Life (Duke UP, 2017).
+She is the two-time winner of the Fleck Prize from the Society for the Social Studies of Science.
 Her current project is called Alter Life in the Ongoing Aftermath of Industrial Chemicals.
 It explores the infrastructures and decolonial futures of life already altered by industrially produced chemicals, especially endocrine disrupting chemicals.
-She is currently involved in collaborations with Environmental Data and Governance Initiative, the Endocrine Disruptors Action Group, and Engineered Worlds.
+She is currently involved in collaborations with Environmental Data and Governance Initiative, the Endocrine Disruptors Action Group, Engineered Worlds, and the Politics of Evidence Working Group.
 From 1996 – 2007, she was editor of the RaceSci Website.
 Michelle Murphy is Red River Métis from Winnipeg.
 She has a PhD in History of Science from Harvard University and is Professor of History and Women and Gender Studies at the University of Toronto.

 Kristen Bos is the Lab Manager of the Technoscience Research Unit.
-She is a Métis archaeologist-cum-anthropologist, activist, and researcher of Indigenous material culture.
+She is an urban Métis archaeologist-cum-anthropologist, activist, and researcher of Indigenous material culture.
 She is a graduate of the University of Oxford and a PhD candidate at the University of Toronto.
 She has been the recipient of numerous awards including the Joseph-Armand Bombardier Canada Graduate Scholarships (CGS) Doctoral Scholarship and the President’s Award for Outstanding Native Student of the Year.
-Her research engages with the material culture of the Métis, lndigenous feminism, and settler colonial studies with an emphasis on decolonizing methodologies and transgressing disciplinary boundaries.
+Her research brings Indigenous materiality to bear on questions of colonial, gendered, and environmental violence.
 She dreams in vivid colours and her goals include advancing Indigenous and non-Western stories, epistemologies, and ontologies.

 Alessandro Delfanti is a media and science studies scholar working on the political economy of digital technologies.
 He is the author of Biohackers: The Politics of Open Science (Pluto Press 2013).
 His current research focuses on cultures and practices of resistance within the digital economy.
 Alessandro is Assistant Professor of Culture and New Media at the Institute of Communication, Culture, Information and Technology (ICCIT) at the University of Toronto Mississauga, and has a graduate appointment at the Faculty of Information.